metal3-io/metal3-docs/design/metadata-handling.md

 reference containing the name and the namespace of the secret containing the network configuration for this Metal3Machine.

+The secret containing the metaData or the network data could be provided by the user directly using the `metaData` or `networkData` fields in the spec of the Metal3Machine.

+The `metaData` and `networkData` field in the `spec` section are for the user to give directly a secret to use as metaData or networkData.
+The `userData`, `metaData` and `networkData` fields in the `status` section are for the controller to store the reference to the secret that is actually being used, whether it is from one of the spec fields, or somehow generated.
+This is aimed at making a clear difference between the desired state from the user (whether it is with a DataTemplate reference, or direct `metaData` or `userData` secrets) and what the controller is actually using.

 A `dataTemplate` field would be added, consisting of an object reference to a Metal3DataTemplate object containing the templates for the metadata and network data generation for this Metal3Machine.